Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/4-Execution-Sharding-Security/Execution_Sharding_and_Security_Slides.md

 **Active validators** are given to the parachain protocol by the NPoS election subsystem.

 Notes:
-**Active validators** are given to the parachain protocol by the NPoS election subsystem.
+**Active validators**.
+They are given to the parachain protocol by the NPoS election subsystem.
 Currently there are 300 validators in the active set in Polkadot and a new active set get's elected every era which is 24h in Polkadot.
 For those 24h those validators are the core players of the Polkadot game.
 Others are temporarily sitting on the bench.

 ---